Police Observation Data

 The Safety on Stockton (S.O.S.)
 Committee meets once a month on the first Thursday of every month at 12:00 noon with local law enforcement agencies; the Sacramento City Police, Sacramento County Sheriff, California Highway Patrol, Sacramento County Prosecutor, Sacramento County Code Enforcement, and UC Davis Police.
 Discussions include how property owners can support law enforcement and methods to improve safety and security at individual properties, as well as, crime prevention and trending criminal activity.

-For more than ten years, Patrol Officers from Paladin Private Security have been providing patrol services for the Stockton Blvd.
+For the past 15 years, SBP has hired Patrol Officers to provide patrol services for the Stockton Blvd.
 Partnership with a focus on mitigating so-called “nuisance crimes” to aid in freeing law enforcement resources for more sinister crimes in our neighborhood.
 The program has grown substantially over the years.
 Initially, the service provided 40 weekly patrol hours.
-Today, Paladin officers are touring our community for over 160 hours per week.
-To date, Paladin officer have responded to over 3000 calls for service by local merchants and patrons.
-This is 3000 calls that would have otherwise removed our valuable Police and Sheriff resources from their enforcement activities.
+Today, California Patrol Operations (CPO) officers are touring our community for over 70 hours per week.
+To date, officers have responded to over calls for service by local merchants and patrons.
+This is 6000 calls that would have otherwise removed our valuable Police and Sheriff resources from their enforcement activities.

-Your patrol officers are available between 9 am and 9 pm daily to answer calls regarding suspicious persons, trespassers or other conditions which may impede your business or customers.
-Officers Duncan, Morris and Harmon are committed to working in partnership with you and encourage you to call upon their services.
+Your patrol officers are available between 11 am and 9 pm daily to as well as on call 24 hours/7 days a week to answer calls regarding suspicious persons, trespassers or other conditions which may impede your business or customers.
+Officers are committed to working in partnership with you and encourage you to call upon their services.

-Paladin dispatch can be reached at any time at 916-331-3175.
+CPO dispatch can be reached at any time at 916-995-6493.
 When you call, please be ready to provide your name, call-back number, address, business name, a description of the event you are calling about, and a description of any person(s).
 This information is important to assist officers in quickly responding to and addressing your concerns.

 SBP Supports Sacramento Police Department Bike Patrol